the fino partners

 • Unearned Income: When a business gets paid for products or services that will be delivered at a later time, this is known as unearned revenue.
 For instance the advanced payment done to your business for a task allocated won’t be considered revenue earned.

-2. The Far-Future Debt: Long-term Liabilities
+2. The Far-Future Debt: Long-Term Liabilities

 Long-term liabilities are debts businesses pay-off over a period of time.
 These tasks require mindful financial preparation and can be part of long-term planning or investments.
 Long-term liabilities include, for example: